bbusemeyer/research_tools/workflow.md

 Usinging the `-n` option is useful for checking before you launch 1000 jobs.

 There's also support for cloud computing, and its customizable.
 You can specify the range of valid options, or name a set of options in the `Snakefile`.

+Possible extensions:
+- Snakemake directly interacts with a queuing system like Slurm
+- Cloud computing.
+- Modularization.